TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig-configuration-commonerrors.md

 1. Ensure that a load balancer rule corresponding to the AG listener is [configured](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-tutorial#add-backend-pool-for-the-availability-group-listener).
 In Azure, a load balancer rule must be created for each AG listener.
 Ensure that **floating IP** (direct server return) is enabled for the load balancer.<br>

-2. Run the following PowerShell command to correctly set up your AG listener and configure the cluster parameters:
+2. Run the following PowerShell command to correctly set up your AG listener:

     ```
     Param